shinobi404/jaysgitchallenge/README.md

-# Congrats Ray, you just cloned your first repo.
+# Congrats Jay, you just cloned your first repo.

 ### Your next challenge